WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2022.md

 ## Copier give me a new page

+How I Present from the terminal with lookatme lookatme-slides

 ``` bash
 copier copy ~/.copier-templates/`ls ~/.copier-templates |\
     fzf --header $(pwd) --preview='tree ~/.copier-templates/{} |\